SizzlingStats/demboyz/README.md

     .dem/.json <-> .dem/.json
     .dem/.json -> .con
+    .dem/.json -> directory of .wav files (for voice data writer)

     The .dem format is the TF2 STV demo format.
     The .json format is the demboyz streaming json demo format.